benmvp/slides/2018/reactalicante/react-perf.md

   * Really wanted to make it out this year
 - Excited to be in Spain; it's my first time!

+- Had a fun React/Redux testing workshop yesterday
+- But talking about something totally different now

 /////

 <!-- .slide: data-background="url(../../img/react-perf/react-alicante-sponsor-slide.jpg) no-repeat center" data-background-size="cover" -->

 NOTES:
-- Had a fun React/Redux testing workshop yesterday
-- But talking about something totally different now
+- Shout-out to the sponsors making the conference possible
+- Wanna call out Eventbrite specifically
+- We sponsored the lunch which was yummy paella
+- Wanted to brag that we sponsored the Wi-Fi too
+  * But it's not that good
+  * So I don't wanna really take credit for it

 /////